 His commitment to new music has led to direct collaborations with legendary composers such as Stockhausen, Boulez, Reich, Berio, Dutilleux, Adams and Takemitsu, as well as with many young composers.
 He has given world and UK premieres of numerous solo pieces (many of them written for him) while being a composer himself.
 In 2009, Michael Cox joined UK’s foremost new music ensemble, the London Sinfonietta.
 He also enjoys performing on period instruments and works actively in film and recording studios.

 A passionate and committed teacher, Michael Cox has given classes in many parts of the world, is a professor of flute at the Royal Academy of Music (where many of his students later earned a position in orchestras around the world) and is Artistic Director of a unique orchestral training website called Principal Chairs.
-A book focusing on his teaching is currently being prepared by Australian flutist Joana Sullivan.
+With Australian flutist Joana Sullivan he is currently preparing a series of 6 method and exercise books which will take a compendious overview of all aspects of flute playing.
 Michael Cox plays on Altus Flutes and is an international artist for the brand.